anbox-cloud/discourse-docs/web-dashboard.md

     started: 2021-02-10 14:04:44 +0000 UTC
 ```

-When you're using the Anbox Cloud Appliance you can use the following command to register a new Ubuntu SSO user account:
+### Register a Ubuntu One account in Anbox Cloud Appliance

+If you followed the instructions in [Install Appliance](https://anbox-cloud.io/docs/install-appliance) to install the Anbox Cloud Appliance, you already registered your Ubuntu One account.

+To add more accounts, use the following command:

-    $ anbox-cloud-appliance dashboard register <your Ubuntu SSO email address>
+    $ anbox-cloud-appliance dashboard register <Ubuntu One email address>

-Accessing the resulting link will create your account and ask you to login via Ubuntu One.
-You only need to do this step once per user you want to grant access to the dashboard to.
+Accessing the resulting link will create the account and ask you to login via Ubuntu One.
+You only need to do this step once per user you want to grant access to the dashboard.

 The generated link is valid for one hour.

-> **Hint**: The dashboard uses self-signed certificates.
-You may see a warning from your browser and have to accept the certificates manually.

 ## Creating applications

-Creating applications through the dashboard is done the same way as you would do with [`amc`](https://anbox-cloud.io/docs/manage/managing-applications).
+Creating applications through the dashboard is done the same way as you would do with `amc` (see [Managing Applications](https://anbox-cloud.io/docs/manage/managing-applications)).
-Note that more advanced scenarios may not yet be possible via the dashboard and require going through `amc`.
+Note that more advanced scenarios might not yet be possible via the dashboard and require going through `amc`.

 ![image|690x438](upload://9fPqr5DXciTsKy8bw90FzBxguZH.png)

-## Streaming Applications
+## Streaming applications

 The dashboard comes with in-browser streaming capabilities through WebRTC.